-In conjunction with rock strain measurements, active ultrasonic velocity surveys were performed (every minute) using 14 P- and 2 SH-wave ultrasonic piezoelectric transducers mounted around the rock specimen (Figure 2b).
-A high voltage pulse (~ 250 V) is successively sent to each transducer, at central frequency of 1 MHz, producing a mechanical wave at known origin time.
+In conjunction with rock strain measurements, active ultrasonic velocity surveys were performed (every minute) using 14 P and 2 SH wave ultrasonic piezoelectric transducers mounted around the rock specimen (Figure 2b).
+A high voltage pulse ( $\sim 250$ V) is successively sent to each transducer, at central frequency of 1 MHz, producing a mechanical wave at known origin time.
 The received waveforms are recorded by the remaining sensors.
-The precise P- or S- wave arrival times are extracted from the waveform data using a recently improved cross-correlation technique described in Brantut et al. [2014], with reference to a "master survey" where arrival times are picked manually.
-The wave velocity is directly obtained by dividing the distance between a given pair of transducers (corrected from rock strain data) by the the arrival time (corrected for time of flight in the metal-support piece of the wave transducer).
-Considering all uncertainties arising from the manual arrival time picking process, calibration of traveltime in transducer metal ends, and travel distance, P- and S-wave velocities are accurate within 3 and 5%, respectively; but after cross-correlation the relative precision between successive velocity measurements is as high as 0.2%.
+The precise P or S wave arrival times are extracted from the waveform data using a recently improved cross-correlation technique described in Brantut et al. (2014), with reference to a "master survey" where arrival times are picked manually.
+The wave velocity is directly obtained by dividing the distance between a given pair of transducers (corrected from rock strain data) by the arrival time (corrected for time of flight in the metal support piece of the wave transducer).
+Considering all uncertainties arising from the manual arrival time picking process, calibration of traveltime in transducer metal ends, and travel distance, P and S wave velocities are accurate within 3% and 5%, respectively, but after cross correlation the relative precision between successive velocity measurements is as high as 0.2%.

 The selected raypaths are the ones intersecting the axis of the sample, a condition which is equivalent to a 180° spacing between a pair of transducers in Figure 2b.
-The geometrical arrangement of sensors allows for measurements of P-wave velocities at four different angles with respect to the axial stress: 90° , 58° , 39° and 28° on each of the 7, 6, 6, and 4 pairs of P-wave transducers, respectively.
-Except when stated otherwise, the P-wave velocity data reported
+The geometrical arrangement of sensors allows for measurements of P wave velocities at four different angles with respect to the axial stress: 90°, 58°, 39°, and 28° on each of the seven, six, six, and four pairs of P wave transducers, respectively.
+Except when stated otherwise, the P wave velocity data reported in this paper always correspond to the average of P wave velocities over all available raypaths, at a given angle to the compression axis.
+SH wave velocities are measured at 90° to the compression axis on one pair of S wave transducers.
+The direction of polarization of the SH waves is shown in Figure 2b.